Skip to main content

 Furthermore, if an MX is configured for eBGP and receives a route that overlaps with our cloud connectivity network ranges, the MX’s cloud management traffic will follow that BGP route, so it is imperative that the MX, as well as it’s eBGP peer, have connectivity to everything listed on the Help > Firewall Info page in this scenario.

-Scenario 1: Single iBGP and eBGP Peers
+Scenario 1: One-Armed Concentrator mode - Single iBGP and eBGP Peers

 Consider the following topology: